benchristel/process-to-processes/src/Fundamentals/LifeAndDeathOfSystems.md

 alienation - "feeling like a cog in a machine"

-the world "alien" comes from the Latin _alia_, meaning "other".
+the world "alien" comes from the Latin _alius_, meaning "other".
 An alienating system is one that makes you feel like an outsider. _Keep out_ you can almost hear it saying. _You do not belong here.
 You are only a visitor.
 Do not question the order of things._

 - "Apparently it wants me to do X?
 I'm not sure why, but I'll do it."
 - "Ugh, why is this so hard?"